By using this site, you agree to the Privacy Policy and Terms of Use.

 11. The Athabasca Falls Are One Of The Top Things To Do In Alberta

-There are a number of amazing things to do at Alberta, like visiting the Jasper National Park, seeing Mount Edith, witnessing the beautiful Moraine Lake and Lake Louise.
+There are a number of amazing things to do in Alberta, like visiting the Jasper National Park, seeing Mount Edith, witnessing the beautiful Moraine Lake and Lake Louise.

-Still, visiting the Athabasca falls always falls in the list of top 5 things to do in Alberta, on account of it being a tourist delight.
+Still, visiting the Athabasca Falls or its largest river system always falls on the list of top 5 things to do in Alberta, on account of it being a tourist delight.

 12. The Hike To The Falls Is Kid And Dog Friendly